Benrobo/nexusai/plan.md

 ### Bucket

+!update: So no more bucket for now, right now the knowledge base should provide the option to upload resources. if they want to upload or add more, they could choose to create a new business profile.

 User could upload resources which would be used by the AI to answer questions asked by extrernal users. each bucket provides a way to group resources together. (website, docs, pdfs, etc)

 - name